 Scouting has grown in meeting the needs of today’s youth.
 Many of our community leaders credit their Scouting background for their progress, exemplary character and citizenship.

-Today’s program begins with boys in the first grade and includes young men and women in the high school aged Exploring program.
+Today’s program begins with boys and girls in the first grade and includes young men and women in the high school aged Exploring program.
 Teaching youth and adults to make value judgments and the importance of traditional values continue to make the Scouting program strong.

 The leadership of the council is dedicated to continue to expand the Scouting movement and to continue to be a proactive organization.